 Business credit is a record of a company’s financial responsibility.
 In large part, it gauges how likely a company is to repay borrowed money.
 Because of this, lenders will often consider business credit as one of the determining factors when making application decisions and setting interest rates.

-Establishing business credit involves a few steps, but it can be relatively simple.
+Building business credit involves a few steps, but it can be relatively simple.
 Follow these instructions and you’ll be well on your way to getting your business credit scores.

 1. Establish your business entity and essential details